borntofrappe/quality-assurance/personal-library/README.md

 - a DELETE request to `/api/books/:id` with a valid `_id`

 - a DELETE request to `/api/books/:id` with an invalid `_id`

+## Notes

+The application is first developed without a database, with the goal of focusing on the necessary routes and tests.
+Once both are implemented, the idea is to repurpose the project to benefit from Mongo and Mongoose. <!-- To handle the connection it might be necessary to update `server.js` as well. -->